jishnuwarrier/MLOps_G47_SpotifyBuddies/data_preprocessing/Report_DataPreprocessing.md

 ---

-## 3) Compute the overlap between users and playlists based on songs: use of sparse matrices (scipy.sparse)
+## Part 3) Compute the overlap between users and playlists based on songs: use of sparse matrices (scipy.sparse)

 - Goal: we need to assess for each user and playlist, how many songs of the playlist exist in the user song collection.
 We are looking for a shape like the one in the table below: